UltraVisionLab/UltraVisionLab/_pages/home.md

   </a>
 </div>

-We are a dynamic research group, at the [Department of Computer Science of Hong Kong Baptist University (HKBU)](https://www.comp.hkbu.edu.hk/v1/?page=home).
-Our aim is to explore and understand quantum materials, including strange metals, high-temperature superconductors, and quantum critical electron matter.
-To this end, we develop new quantum sensing and quantum imaging instrumentation to get the key quantum mechanical degrees of freedom.
-We want to be able to build the perfect instruments to answer the scientific questions we deem most important (see [Research](research)).
+Welcome to UltraVision+ Lab at the Department of Computer Science of Hong Kong Baptist University (HKBU).
+We are a dynamic research group dedicated to advancing medical imaging through the integration of ultrasound with a broad range of modal data, including video, image, audio, text reports, probe motion, eye gaze, and other inputs.
+The name "UltraVision+" signifies our commitment to not only enhancing visual ultrasound imaging with advanced computer vision but also leveraging additional data streams to provide a comprehensive and enriched diagnostic experience.
+Our goal is to develop cutting-edge tools and algorithms that improve diagnostic accuracy, streamline procedures, and guide sonographers with real-time insights from diverse data sources.
+At UltraVision+, we are at the forefront of innovation, driving the future of medical imaging by integrating and interpreting multiple modalities to enhance both the precision and accessibility of ultrasound technology (see [Research](research)).

- **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**
+ **We are looking for passionate new PhD, RA, and Intern students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**

 <figure class="fourth">